njz3/vJoyIOFeederWithFFB/README.md

 For PWM2M2 or PWM2HAPP installation (Sega Model 1/2, Midway cabinets), crawl on the web for information.
 The system shall be configured with PWM_CENTERED and digital PWM enabled (serial communication).

-Hardcoded wiring on the Arduino Leonardo:
+The wiring on the Arduino Leonardo is the following:
-- 12 Buttons are mapped to D2-D8 (seven inputs), D12 (plus one) and D0/D1/A4/A5 (four more)
+- 8 Buttons are mapped to: D2-D8 (seven inputs) and D12, 4 buttons on D0/D1/A4/A5
 - Wheel "volume" potentiometer is A0
 - Accel "volume" is A1
 - Brake "volume" is A2